-- No vapor retarder or asphalt felt was found directly above the tongue and groove wood deck. - The OSB of the ventilated deck board was notably moist.
+- No vapor retarder or asphalt felt was found directly above the tongue-and-groove wood deck. - The OSB of the ventilated deck board was notably moist.

-Two measurements of pressure differential between the outside and inside of the building were taken with a digital micromanometer at an approximate height of 1-m (3 ft) above the pool deck.
-Measurements indicated that the interior pool air pressure was 5 Pa (0.02 in. of water or 0.0007 psi) lower than that of the outside.
+Two measurements of pressure differential between the outside and inside of the building taken with a digital micromanometer indicated that the interior pool pressure was 5 Pa (0.02 in. of water or 0.0007 psi), lower than that of the outside.
 This minor pressure differential was induced by the HVAC system.

-Borescope inspection of the exterior pool area walls at one north facing location and one west facing location indicated the absence of a vapor retarder immediately underneath the interior plaster finish.
-Based on these two observations, the walls were assumed to consist of cement plaster on metal lath, kraft paper, a 45-mm (13/4-in.) air space, CMU, kraft paper, 50-mm (2-in.) of rigid insulation (assumed to be polyisocyanurate), and face brick.
+Borescope inspection of the exterior pool area walls at one north-facing location and one west-facing location indicated the absence of a vapor retarder immediately underneath the interior plaster finish.
+Based on these two observations, the walls were assumed to consist of cement plaster on metal lath, kraft paper, a 45 mm (13⁄4 in.) air space, CMU, kraft paper, 50 mm (2 in.) of rigid insulation (assumed to be polyisocyanurate), and face brick.